lse-me314/assignment12/README.md

-# Lab 12: Data from the Web
+# Lab 12: Word-embeddings

 You should clone this repository to get started with this lab.
 The URL to clone is [https://github.com/lse-me314/assignment12](https://github.com/lse-me314/assignment12).  **You can find detailed instructions on how to do this [here](https://lse-me314.github.io/instructions).**

 ### Resources

-No special resources for this topic beyond the ones already listed on the course handout.
+You will need to download the GloVe embeddings from [this link](https://dl.dropboxusercontent.com/s/vnsygzu3ymc6bwf/glove_embeddings.Rdata?dl=0) to complete the seminar

 ### Assignment